vserova/book/pages/ch_objmgr.md

 #### CFeatTree

-The <span class="nctnt ncbi-class">CFeatTree</span> class builds a parent-child feature tree in a more efficient way than repeatedly calling <span class="nctnt ncbi-func">GetParentFeature()</span> for each feature.
-The algorithm of a parent search is the same as the one used by <span class="nctnt ncbi-func">GetParentFeature()</span>.
+The `CFeatTree` class builds a parent-child feature tree in a more efficient way than repeatedly calling `GetParentFeature()` for each feature.
+The algorithm of a parent search is the same as the one used by `GetParentFeature()`.

-The class [CFeatTree](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCFeatTree.html) works with a set of features specified by calling <span class="nctnt ncbi-func">AddFeature()</span> or <span class="nctnt ncbi-func">AddFeatures()</span>.
-The actual tree is built the first time method <span class="nctnt ncbi-func">GetParent()</span> or <span class="nctnt ncbi-func">GetChildren()</span> is called after adding new features.
+The class [CFeatTree](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCFeatTree.html) works with a set of features specified by calling `AddFeature()` or `AddFeatures()`.
+The actual tree is built the first time method `GetParent()` or `GetChildren()` is called after adding new features.
 Features can be added later, but the parent information is cached and will not change if parents were found already.
 However, features with no parent will be processed again in attempt to find parents from the newly added features.

-Here's a sample code snippet that constructs a <span class="nctnt ncbi-class">CFeatTree</span> based on selected features:
+Here's a sample code snippet that constructs a `CFeatTree` based on selected features:

     // Construct the Seq-loc to get features for.
     CSeq_loc seq_loc;